FAQ for Students

 If you disagree with the decision made by the DS Office about your accommodations, it’s important to let them know and provide additional information about how you feel the accommodation would help you be successful in your courses.
 Talking with the Dean of Students is the next step if you still disagree with the decision.

-The DS Policies and Procedures page has more information about both of these topics.
+The DS Policies page has more information about both of these topics.